 5 Key Benefits of Working One-on-One With a Certified Personal Trainer

-3. Nutrition Guidance: Knowing foods to add, or limit, in your diet for the sake of reaching your physical goals can be daunting.
+- Nutrition Guidance: Knowing foods to add or limit in your diet to reach your physical goals can be daunting.
 With a personal trainer, they will help you create a realistic plan for what your nutrition should look like.
-Protein plays a vital role when it comes to losing weight and gaining muscle, and having a guide to help you know how many grams to get in a day can be incredibly helpful.
-In addition, your trainer can also remind you that it is ok to have a “cheat” day here and there!
+Protein plays a vital role in losing weight and gaining muscle, and having a guide to help you know how many grams to get in a day can be incredibly helpful.
+In addition, your trainer can remind you that it is okay to have a “cheat” day here and there!

 Who is an Ideal Client for a Personal Trainer?

-Almost anyone can benefit from working with a personal trainer, no matter where you land on the fitness spectrum.
+Everyone can benefit from working with a personal trainer, no matter where you land on the fitness spectrum.
 More specifically, clients who are experiencing or wanting the following may see growth from working with a personal trainer:

-• Experiencing a plateau in their fitness journey regarding their weight loss, muscle gain, or nutrition
+- Experiencing a plateau in their fitness journey regarding their weight loss, muscle gain, or nutrition

-• Wanting further accountability in the gym
+- Wanting further accountability in the gym

-• Wanting to further invest their time and money into working out one-on-one with a trained fitness coach
+- Wanting to further invest their time and money into working out one-on-one with a trained fitness coach

-• Wanting to be consistent and disciplined in their fitness journey
+- Wanting to be consistent and disciplined in their fitness journey

-The bottom line is that discipline and consistency are key pieces to seeing those results within a few months.
-And the goal of our personal trainers is to offer not only accountability, but also support and encouragement.
+The bottom line is that discipline and consistency are key to seeing those results within a few months.
+And the goal of our trainers is to offer not only accountability, but also support and encouragement.

 Alternatives to Personal Training